tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 <p align="center"><strong>Drag Canceled: Invalid Files</strong></p>
 </figcaption>

+So the `DragEvent` is *consumed* and cancels further actions.

+Another way the `DragEvent` is consumed is when you just cancel the drop action with your mouse by leaving the files out.

 ![Drag Canceled](images/drag-canceled.png)

 <figcaption>
 <p align="center"><strong>Drag Canceled</strong></p>
 </figcaption>

+For deleting an item, you click on the delete button of the item, and a confirmation `Alert` will finish this action.

 ![Delete Item](images/delete-item.png)

 <figcaption>
 <p align="center"><strong>Delete Item</strong></p>
 </figcaption>

+To delete all the items, the "clear" `Button` will "do the trick".

 ![Clear All](images/clear-all.png)